 Enter a name in the Save As field.

 .p12file format and click Save.
 Respond to the prompts, and enter a password for the file if necessary.

 Keep track of this file.
 You'll upload it to Iterable in a later step.

 Step 4: Create or update an app in Iterable

 Iterable uses mobile apps to store information about your mobile apps: their names, identifiers, platforms, store URLs, and push notification configuration—including authentication credentials needed to send push notifications.

-To create or update a mobile app in Iterable, you'll need to sign in with an account whose role includes the Channel configuration > Setup & manage permission.
+To create or update a mobile app in Iterable, you'll need to sign in with an account whose role includes the Setup and Manage Channels permission.

 To create or update a mobile app in Iterable:

 If you've already created a mobile app in Iterable, open it up to view its details.
-Otherwise, create a new app by clicking Add a new mobile app, and fill in the various fields:
+Otherwise, create a new app by clicking Add a new app or website, and fill in the various fields: